Cystectomy with Continent Cutaneous Urinary Diversion

 Cystectomy with continent cutaneous urinary diversion is surgery to remove your bladder.
-Your surgeon will create a urostomy to help urine drain from your kidneys out of your body.
-He will make a new bladder from a piece of your intestine.
+Your surgeon will create a new way for urine to drain out of your body.
+He or she will make a new bladder from a piece of your intestine.
 The new bladder will be connected to an opening called a stoma on your abdomen.
+You will empty urine through a catheter you will guide through the stoma and into the new bladder.

 - You have a fever.